Many of us enjoy the warmth that summer brings. But too much of a good thing could be bad.

 Mistake #1: Not putting ceiling fans to good use.

-Some people consider ceiling fans as ineffective alternatives to air conditioning.
+Some people consider ceiling fans to be ineffective alternatives to air conditioning.

 But the right ceiling fans can be a tremendous boon to your summertime cooling efforts – provided, of course, they’re properly utilized.